bowman2001/perplexdoc/content/doc/replace/_index.md

       alt: Scrabble stones forming the word “Substitut” short of an ‘e’
 ---

 There are no corresponding elements for some HTML inline tags in Hugo’s Markdown renderer Goldmark.
-Perplex offers a set of replacements to place them without enabling insecure raw HTML.
+Perplex offers a set of replacements to include them without enabling insecure raw HTML.
 {.p-first} <!--more-->